 How much does car rental insurance cost?

-As you may expect, what you’re charged for insurance depends on where you are, who you are, and what kind of vehicle you’re renting.
+As you may expect, what you're charged for insurance depends on where you are, your personal demographics, and what kind of vehicle you're renting.
 Prices will be lower for budget cars and higher for luxury rentals.

 Here's what we discovered: